BENEFITS

 BELIEFS

-We can think of beliefs as any thoughts or ideas in our minds, programmed in our brain’s neural pathways as patterns which in time and with practice can eventually be deconstructed.
+Beliefs can be considered as illusory constructs of the mind, programmed in the brain’s neural pathways, replicated and repeated as patterns which in time and with practice can be questioned, challenged and deconstructed.

-It is essential to understand that a belief is an idea, not reality or a person, group or race.
-Beliefs are formed as a means of creating apparent certainty, understanding and explanation of our existence, mainly through fear of uncertainty or not knowing!
+A belief is an idea, not reality or a person, group or race, formed as a means of creating apparent certainty, understanding and explanation of our existence, mainly through fear of uncertainty or not knowing!

 CONCEPTS

-Metacognisance takes us through a vital process of separating and understanding our relationship with concepts and how we have erroneously based our experience of reality on them.
+Metacognisance takes us through a vital process of understanding our relationship with concepts and how we have erroneously based our experience of reality on them.

 As we shed new light on these symbolic notions and really come to understand their innate limitations, we can live through more direct and fulfilling experience.
 Some of the concepts considered include: